PradyumnaPrasad/Dual_Insight_Engine/README.md

 Augment & Generate: The retrieved chunks from both documents are injected into a specialized prompt.
 This augmented prompt is sent to the Gemini API, instructing it to perform a comparative analysis and return a structured JSON object.

-Display: The Streamlit frontend parses the JSON response to display the summary, similarities,
+Display: The Streamlit frontend parses the JSON response to display the summary, similarities.